-Guidelines for Making a Bid to Host the National High School Mock Trial Championship
+The following are guidelines for making a bid to host the National High School Mock Trial Championship.

-Letters of Intent sent by fax, mail, or e-mail should be typed or printed (in an 11-point or larger font size) and should be no longer than three pages in length (plus the official cover sheet).
-The Letter of Intent must be received by Dee Runaas, chair of the Site Selection Committee, no later than January 15 prior to the April 1st bid proposal deadline.
-Only one host state is chosen each year which gives a host state a three-year planning period before their event is actually held.
+Letters of Intent must be submitted by e-mail, should be in an 11-point or larger font size and should be no longer than three pages in length (plus the official cover sheet).
+The Letter of Intent should be received by the chair of the Site Selection Committee, no later than January 15th prior to the April 1st bid proposal deadline.
+Bids are accepted up to three years out from the applicant's target host year.
+The Board reserves the right to award multiple bids during one May board meeting for succeeding years in order to avoid asking potential hosts to re-submit a bid the following year.

 1. A description of your organization